forrestxu123/Android-Framework-System-Design/README.md

  See image buffer flow diagram below for information about how image is rendered:
  <img src="camera2.png" alt="Android Graphic"/>

+ <a name="F"></a>
 ##  6 Android Sensor Framework

+The Android Sensor Framework provides developers with access to a variety of sensors embedded in Android devices.
+These sensors enable applications to gather information about the device's physical environment, user movements, and other relevant data.
+The framework offers a consistent API for interacting with sensors, making it easier for developers to create applications that respond to changes in the device's surroundings.

+Key Components:
+-